WIAS-PDELib/ExtendableASGFEM.jl/docs/src/index.md

 Spatial discretization is performed using the finite element packages [ExtendableFEM.jl](https://github.com/WIAS-PDELib/ExtendableFEM.jl) and [ExtendableFEMBase.jl](https://github.com/WIAS-PDELib/ExtendableFEMBase.jl).

+## Example Script

+A script for running adaptive SGFEM experiments is provided in `scripts/poisson.jl`.
+It supports:
+- Poisson problem with linear coefficient
+- Log-transformed Poisson problem with exponential coefficient
+- Dual formulation of the log-transformed problem (WIP)

+The script handles both spatial and stochastic adaptivity, and includes tools for result visualization and error analysis.
+For a detailed description of all available parameters and usage instructions, see [Script Documentation](poisson_script.md).

 ## References

 - [1]   "Adaptive stochastic Galerkin FEM"